ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 : The resource that is the target of an encapsulated request.
 This resource logically handles only regular HTTP requests and responses and so might be ignorant of the use of oblivious HTTP to reach it.

+Relay Request:

+: An HTTP request from Client to Relay that contains an encapsulated request as its body.

+Relay Response:

+: An HTTP response from Relay to Client that contains an encapsulated response as its body.

+Gateway Request:

+: An HTTP request from Relay to Gateway that contains an encapsulated request as its body.

+Gateway Response:

+: An HTTP response from Gateway to Relay that contains an encapsulated response as its body.

 This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.